spring-projects/spring-graphql/README.md

 }
 ```

-And then you should configure the data fetching using a `RuntimeWiringCustomizer` and custom components like
+Then you should configure the data fetching process using a `RuntimeWiringCustomizer` and custom components like
 Spring Data repositories, `WebClient` instances for Web APIs, a `@Service` bean, etc.

 ```java